nephantes/dolphinnext-tutorial/README.md

 <img src="dolphinnext_images/build14-menu.png" width="50%">

 a.
-Please enter a name to your pipeline  Ex: "RNA-Seq-Tutorial" and select your menu group "public pipelines" and press save button.
+Please enter a name to your pipeline.
+E.g. "RNA-Seq-Tutorial" and select your menu group "public pipelines" and press save button.

 b.
 Please drag and drop FastQC, Hisat2 and RSeQC to the workspace;